waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * Alice knows that the 2 could be either a red 2 or blue 2.
 If it is a blue 2 and Bob might discard the blue 3 if he has nothing to do.
 Alice gives a blue clue touching the blue 3 on Bob's chop.
   * Bob sees the only playable blue card is blue 2.
 However, if it is a blue 2, Alice will not disard last turn.
 He knows that Alice doesn't know the identity of her 2, if she has a blue 2, it is fair enough to protect the blue 3 on chop.
   * Bob marks his blue card as a 3 and discards

-### Sacrifice Discard Chop Move

-* If the player is locked, and their teammate's *Chop* is on their *Finessed Position*, and the teammate draws a critical card.
-In this situation, the player who is locked can sacrifice one of their card to *Chop Move* their teammate as a *Sacrifice Discard Chop Move*.

 ### Anxiety Play Shift